ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 There are two ways to install Proxmox.

-1. Download the Proxmox ISO from their site and install that (recommended)
+1. Download the Proxmox ISO from the Proxmox website and install it directly (recommended)
-2. Install Debian first, then put Proxmox on top of that
+2. Install Debian first, then install Proxmox on top of it

 !!! danger
-    To prevent accidentally installing Ubuntu on the wrong drive and overwriting data it is recommended to disconnect data drives during installation.
+    To avoid accidentally installing Proxmox on the wrong drive and overwriting important data, disconnect your data drives during installation.

-Proxmox make a [full installation guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html) available on their site.
-There is a [guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#_prepare_a_usb_flash_drive_as_installation_medium) on the Proxmox website for the official method of creating a USB install key.
+Proxmox provides a [full installation guide](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html) on its website, including the official method for [creating a USB install key](https://pve.proxmox.com/pve-docs/chapter-pve-installation.html#_prepare_a_usb_flash_drive_as_installation_medium).

-When installing Proxmox you are offered a "graphical" or "terminal" installation.
-Pick your preference, it doesn't make a difference long term.
+When installing Proxmox, you can choose either the graphical installer or the terminal installer.
+Pick whichever you prefer; the end result is the same.

-You will want a dedicated SSD to install the OS onto.
-It can be tempting to overengineer this step and think about mirrored disks, but for a home media server there's no need.
-Have a spare in a drawer perhaps, but don't worry too much about mirrored boot drives.
-They require extra complexity and cost that only provides more uptime - useful if you are a business but as a home user it's total overkill.
+Use a dedicated SSD for the OS.
+It can be tempting to overengineer this step with mirrored boot disks, but for a home media server that usually is not necessary.
+If you like, keep a spare SSD available in case your boot drive fails.

-During the installation process you'll be prompted to create users, set timezones and such.
+During installation, you will be prompted to create users, set your timezone, and configure basic system settings.
 This guide resumes once you have rebooted into a working Proxmox system.

 ## First steps

+Assuming a successful first boot to the Proxmox login TTY, log in as with your root username / password.
+Now we need to configure Proxmox repositories.

-It is time to configure repositories.
-By default Proxmox ships with enterprise repos enabled and a subscription nag screen to push users towards a paid tier.
-We can use the excellent [Proxmox helper scripts](https://community-scripts.github.io/ProxmoxVE/scripts) to make this much easier for us.
+By default, Proxmox ships with the enterprise repositories enabled and displays a subscription notice for unpaid installations.
+The excellent [Proxmox helper scripts](https://community-scripts.github.io/ProxmoxVE/scripts) make the initial configuration for our self-hosting purposes much easier.

 !!! info
-    These scripts are the legacy of [tteck](https://github.com/tteck/Proxmox).
-He sadly passed away in 2024 but left the community with this excellent resource.
-Thanks tteck - RIP.
+    These scripts began as the work of [tteck](https://github.com/tteck/Proxmox), who sadly passed away in 2024.
+He left the community an excellent resource.
+Thanks, tteck.
+RIP.

-    They are now under new stewardship at [community-scripts/proxmox-ve](https://github.com/community-scripts/ProxmoxVE).
+    They are now maintained at [community-scripts/proxmox-ve](https://github.com/community-scripts/ProxmoxVE) and are now location at [https://community-scripts.org/](https://community-scripts.org/).

-Load up the community scripts website and look for `Proxmox VE tools -> Proxmox VE Post Install`.
-This script provides options for managing Proxmox VE repositories, including disabling the Enterprise Repo, adding or correcting PVE sources, enabling the No-Subscription Repo, adding the test Repo, disabling the subscription nag, updating Proxmox VE, and rebooting the system.
+Open the community scripts website and search for `Proxmox VE tools -> Proxmox VE Post Install`.
+This script helps manage the Proxmox VE repositories, including disabling the enterprise repository, enabling the no-subscription repository, removing the subscription notice, updating Proxmox VE, and rebooting the system.

 ![px-helper](../images/proxmox/px-helper-scripts.png)
+<figcaption>Proxmox VE is a serious project maintained by real people.
+If it becomes useful to you and you are able, consider supporting the project with a subscription.</figcaption>

 From the Proxmox command line, execute: